 Penalty: a fine of $1 000.

-[Section 114B inserted by No. 28 of 2015 s.
+[Section 114B inserted: No. 28 of 2015 s.
 58.]

 114C.
 Onus of responsible person for vehicle offence

 (1) If under section 114B(1) an infringement notice is served on a responsible person, the responsible person is to be presumed to have been the driver or person in charge of the vehicle at the time of the vehicle offence alleged in the notice unless, within 28 days after the date of the infringement notice —